 Originally from Lille, France, I first came to the US in in 2005-2006, when I served as a teaching assistant at Wabash College in Crawfordsville, Indiana.
-The following year I returned to France where I completed my undergraduate studies in English (with a specialization in American Civilization) at Université Lille 3.
+The following year I returned to France where I completed my Master of Arts in English (with a specialization in American Civilization) at Université Lille 3.
 After graduation, I taught English for a year at a high school and an elementary school in France, before coming to the Pennsylvania State University in 2008.

-For the academic years 2013-2014 and 2014-2015, I worked as the Digital Scholarship Services Graduate Assistant in the Publishing and Curation Services at the Penn State Library, where I was involved with different projects, including: organizing a series of workshops on publishing tools and leading one on Scalar; creating guides on best practices for data management; collaborating with other departments on a new Penn State resource for copyright, fair use, and plagiarism; implementing changes in the Content Management System for the Digital Collections and Publishing and Curation Services pages; and providing support for ScholarSphere User Services (creation of a poster, a brochure, screencasts) as well as digital collections (for instance, gathering data to analyze and apply toward the improvement of the digital collections’ site or creating splash pages for the new digital collections).
+For the academic years 2013-2014 and 2014-2015, I worked as the Digital Scholarship Services Graduate Assistant in the Publishing and Curation Services at the Penn State Library, where I was involved with different projects, including: organizing a series of workshops on publishing tools and leading one on Scalar; creating guides on best practices for data management; collaborating with other departments on a new Penn State resource for copyright, fair use, and plagiarism; and providing support for ScholarSphere User Services (creation of a poster, a brochure, screencasts) as well as digital collections (for instance, gathering data to analyze and apply toward the improvement of the digital collections’ site or creating splash pages for the new digital collections).
 I was also managing editor of the blog, 100 Digital Discoveries.